 - Popular with business travelers who enjoy the space to work.

-- The Business Class area is separated from the coach cars by the Bistro Car.
+- The Bistro Car separates the Business Class area from the coach cars.

 - Priority boarding and bonus points if you’re an Amtrak loyalty member.